-Preliminary sketch plans, including finishes, have to be submitted to the Moquini Coastal Estate (Pty) Limited or the Home Owners Association for plan scrutiny together with a cheque of R 9 000 (R 3 000 in 1999) for scrutinizing the plans.
+Preliminary sketch plans, including finishes have to be submitted to the Moquini Coastal Estate (Pty) Limited or the Home Owners Association for plan scrutiny together with a cheque of R 3 000 for scrutinising the plans.

-Subsequent to the approval of preliminary sketch plans, the owner will submit final plans for approval by the developer or the Home Owners Associations project architect.
-The aforesaid project architect will immediately thereafter lodge the plans at the local authority on condition that the owner secures payment on the scrutiny fee payable to the municipality.

-All liaison on building design matters will be between the developers' project architect and the property owner's architect.
+Subsiquent to the approval of preliminary sketch plans; the owner will submit final plans for approval by the developer or the Home Owners Associations project architect.
+The aforesaid project architect will immediately therafter lodge the plans at the local authority on condition that the owner secures payment on the scrutiny fee payable to the municipality.
+All liaison on building design matters will be between the developers project architect and the property owner's architect.
 After approval, construction can begin.
-The owner will receive strict construction guidelines, e.g. protection of indigenous vegetation, access, storage of building materials, etc. and a refundable deposit of R 24 000 (R 8 000 in 1999) has to be paid to the developer or the Home Owners Association.
+The owner will receive strict construction guidelines, e.g. protection of indigenous vegetation, access, storage of building materials, etc. and a refundable deposit of R 8 000 has to be paid to the developer or the Home Owners Association.